Ggjorven/Pulse/README.md

 2. Navigate to the scripts folder:
     ```sh
-    cd scripts
+    cd scripts/linux
     ```

-3. Generate make files:
+3. (Optional) If you haven't already installed the premake5 build system you can install it like this:
     ```sh
-    chmod +x gen-make-linux.sh
+    chmod +x install-premake5.sh
-    ./gen-make-linux.sh
+    ./install-premake5.sh
     ```

+4. Generate make files:
+    ```sh
+    chmod +x gen-make.sh
+    ./gen-make.sh
+    ```

-## Usage
+## Building

 ### Windows
 - Visual Studio 17 2022:
     1. Navigate to the root of the directory
     2. Open the Pulse.sln file
     3. Start building in your desired configuration
-    4. Build files can be in the bin/%Config#-windows/ folder.
+    4. Build files can be in the bin/%Config%-windows/ folder.
     5. (Optional) Open a terminal and run the Sandbox project:

         ```sh
         ./Sandbox.exe
         ```

 - MinGW Make:
-    // TODO
+    1. Navigate to the root of the directory
+    2. Open a terminal.
+    3. Call make with desired configuration (debug, release or dist):

+        ```sh
+        make config=release
+        ```

+    5. Build files can be in the bin/%Config%-linux/ folder.
+    6. (Optional) Open a terminal and run the Sandbox project:
+        ```sh
+        ./Sandbox.exe
+        ```

 ### Linux

 1. Navigate to the root of the directory
 2. Open a terminal
-3. Call make with desired configuration (debug or release):
+3. Call make with desired configuration (debug, release or dist):

     ```sh
     make config=release
     ```

-4. Build files can be in the bin/%Config#-linux/ folder.
+5. Build files can be in the bin/%Config%-linux/ folder.
-5. (Optional) Open a terminal and run the Sandbox project:
+6. (Optional) Open a terminal and run the Sandbox project:

     ```sh
     chmod +x Sandbox
     ./Sandbox